OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-34.md

 ## 2 Chronicles 34:6

-In the cities of Manasseh, Ephraim, Simeon, and as far as Naphtali, in their surrounding ruins,
+In the cities of Manasseh, Ephraim, and Simeon, and as far as Naphtali, in their surrounding areas,

 ## 2 Chronicles 34:7